 "So the Alzheimer's Association is a global organization with a local impact," said Adrean Cavener.
 "Not only is 20% of every dollar we raise going directly to research and treatment for this disease, we also do over 30 support groups all over Idaho, we also do memory cafes.
 Really just giving support and resources not only to people who have the disease but also to their loved ones and caregivers."

 Both Ben and Katie Neff gave their mother Kathy rides on the blessing bike as she smiled and donned a pair of purple sunglasses and a bike helmet.
 Residents at Creekside looked on, and soon after took turns riding the passenger bike with Katie peddling them along.

-For her, doing what you say is important, and she's grateful the Alzheimer's Association of Greater Idaho did just that.
+For her, doing what you say is important, and she's grateful the

 "If you say you're going to do something, do it," Katie Neff said.
 "I have just seen that in action here.
 The Alzheimer's Association of Idaho said we'll get you a bike and they did it."